 In the wheel above, you'll notice in the day portion a figure that represents the third article within the Tabernacle called the Table of Shewbread.
 This table was where the priests would bring in twelve loaves of bread and partake as that was their portion.
 There was one loaf for each tribe of Israel and they were divided on the table, six loaves in one stack and six in the other.
 This correlates to the barley figure located in the night portion of the wheel.
 This figure represents the Feast of First Fruits.
 This is the third feast of seven that God told his people to observe.
 The priest would present the loaves of bread made with the first fruits of the barley harvest to the Lord on the Table of Shewbread.
 Although there is an absence of direct scriptural evidence that the first fruits of the barley harvest was used to make the 12 loaves of bread on the Table of Shewbread, there is extra biblical evidence for this in the writings of Josephus.
 However, we do know that Barley was waved as the wave sheaf unto the Lord, as the first fruits of the harvest and it is highly plausible that this same barley was also used to make the "bread of the presence" and placed on the Table of Shewbread, which was presented to the Lord.

 The greater significance of this correlation is that when Jesus rose from the dead, there was an even greater resurrection as "the bodies of many holy people who had died were raised to life.
 They came out of the tombs after Jesus' resurrection and went into the holy city and appeared to many people" Matthew 27:52-53.
-Jesus presented himself along with these "holy" ones to God as an offering of first fruits, fulfilling the Feast of First Fruits, and are now fellowshipping with God Almighty.
+Jesus presented himself along with these "holy" ones to God as an offering of first fruits, fulfilling the Feast of First Fruits, and who are now fellowshipping with God in his very presence.
 This was their deliverance and was foreshadowed by the Exodus story!
 Even more astoundingly, this was initially prophesied by God himself when he parted the waters and made dry land appear on the third day of creation week!